 But the core is actually those: first clarify what services you can provide, build trust with people, teach others for free, build your own professional image, build social capital, and then find a way to acquire a customer...

-A few more, and then more through personal trust relationship to expand customers, and to maintain their existing customers, it is the general knowledge of these small business operations, which is still useful for people who don’t know.
+A few more, and then more through personal trust relationships to expand customers, and to maintain their existing customers, it is the general knowledge of these small business operations, which is still useful for people who don’t know.

 What is lacking are three points: